Who We Are

-Cambridge and District Citizens Advice is a registered charity that provides free advice and support to any member of the public on problems they face in their everyday lives.
-We also undertake research and campaigning work in order to improve the policies and practices that affect them.
+Cambridge and District Citizens Advice is a registered charity that provides free, confidential, impartial advice and support to anyone on any problems they face in their lives.

 Cambridge & District Citizens Advice is part of a network of around 320 other local Citizens Advice Offices.
 We are all regulated by, and members of, National Citizens Advice who audit the quality of our work regularly.

 Our work is also regulated by the Financial Conduct Authority and our Money Advisers are all members of the Institute of Money Advisers.

 We provide free, independent, non-judgemental, confidential and impartial advice to everyone on their rights and responsibilities.
 We value diversity, promote equality and challenge discrimination.

 Our service aims to:

 - Provide the advice people need for the problems they face

 - Help people to become more self-reliant to deal with problems in the future

 - Improve the policies and practices that affect people’s lives